 It’s safe to say that we live in the era of big data.
 Collecting, storing, and analyzing information has become a top priority for organizations, which means that companies are building and utilizing databases to handle all that data.
 In the ongoing effort to use big data, you may have come across the term “data normalization.”
-Understanding this term and knowing why it is so important to business operations today can give a company a real advantage as we go further in-depth with big data in the future.
+Understanding this term and knowing why it is so important to business operations today can give a company a real advantage as they go further in-depth with big data in the future.

 What is Data Normalization?

 So what is normalized data in the first place?
 A data normalization definition isn’t hard to find, but settling on a specific one can be a bit tricky.
 Taking into account all the different explanations out there, data normalization is essentially a type of process wherein data within a database is reorganized in such a way so that users can properly utilize that database for further queries and analysis.

 There are some goals in mind when undertaking the data normalization process.
 The first one is to get rid of any duplicate data that might appear within the data set.
 This basically goes through the database and eliminates any redundancies that may occur.
 Redundancies can adversely affect analysis of data since they are values which aren’t exactly needed.
 Expunging them from the database helps to clean up the data, making it easier to analyze.
 The other goal is to logically group data together.
 You want data that relates to each other to be stored together.
-A database which has undergone data normalization will see this occur.
+This will occur in a database which has undergone data normalization.
 If data is dependent on each other, they should be in close proximity within the data set.